Frequently Asked Questions

 Since the applicant pool varies each year, the percentage of each level represented within a language also varies.
 There is no set number of participants for each language level.

-I have studied the target language, but not in a U.S. university setting.
-Which level should I apply for, and how can I demonstrate my knowledge on the application?
+I have studied the target language, but not at the college level.
+Which level should I apply for?

 Applicants will self-report their language level on the application.
 The application will have space for you to describe your target language experience both in multiple choice and short answer form.
 We encourage you to reflect on your language proficiency, as a college-level course may cover more material over the course of an academic year than a high school program typically covers.

-• Identify what you know and do not know: Review textbooks and related materials used in college-level classrooms for your CLS language to see how much you already know, and where you begin to experience difficulty.
+- Compare yourself to learning materials: Review textbooks and related materials used in college-level classrooms for your CLS language to see how much you already know, and where you begin to experience difficulty.
+By identifying what you do and do not know, you can get an idea of how your proficiency level corresponds to formal study.

 No. Acceptance into the advanced beginning, intermediate, and advanced levels of any CLS language is based on experience studying the target language, not general linguistic aptitude.
 You should only apply for the language level for which you will meet the minimum requirements by the beginning of the summer.